 God answered the prayers of this group as He continued to raise up new members.
 Eastwood was received as a Presbyterian Church in America (PCA) mission church by Evangel Presbytery in October 1978.
 A pulpit committee was elected and began the search for a pastor.
 Most of the church families were young, so the pulpit committee set criteria for a mature pastor who was married and had already raised a family—but God had different criteria.
 Eastwood welcomed 28-year old bachelor Aaron Fleming as pastor in November 1979, and he served the church for 31 years.

-Throughout the past thirty years, the church has added ministries and buildings, and most recently, a Christian School, all for the continuing goal of presenting every man mature in Christ.
+Throughout the past forty five years, the church has added ministries and buildings, and most recently, a Christian School, all for the continuing goal of presenting every man mature in Christ.
 There have been challenges and great blessings as we live in the constant need of grace.
 We invite you to come and be a part of the story!